 Liposuction is a body contouring procedure that can remove local deposits of fat cells from nearly any area of the body.
 It is an option for patients that have achieved a healthy body weight but still have lingering areas of fat that refuse to respond to diet and exercise.
 By eliminating the fat through surgery, we can efficiently sculpt and contour the body to help you reach your full aesthetic goals in a single treatment session.

-Liposuction has evolved significantly in recent years, with specialised techniques like power-assisted liposuction that offers even better results with less trauma to the body and shorter recovery times.
-Dr Thomas offers a variety of liposuction techniques at the Melbourne Institute of Plastic Surgery, allowing him to customise treatment to the unique needs and desired outcome of each of his patients.
+Liposuction has evolved significantly in recent years, with specialised techniques like power-assisted liposuction that offer even better results with less trauma to the body and shorter recovery times.
+Dr Thomas offers a variety of liposuction techniques at Melbourne Institute of Plastic Surgery, allowing him to customise treatment to the unique needs and desired outcome of each of his patients.

 Candidates for Liposuction